AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 ## Introduction

-This guide explains the set up required to write a contract using the Aztec.nr library; then deploy it to the sandbox
+This guide explains the set up required to write a contract using the Aztec.nr library; then deploy it to the sandbox.
+Aztec.nr is a library on top of [Noir](https://noir-lang.org/) that can be used to write smart contracts for Aztec.
+Since Noir files use the `.nr` extension, we are calling this library "Aztec.nr".

 :::info Prerequisite reading
-If you haven't read [Aztec Sandbox](./sandbox.md) and [Noir](./noir.md), we recommend going there first.
+If you haven't read [Aztec Sandbox](./sandbox.md), we recommend going there first.
 :::

 ### Dependencies